Talhakhalidawan/EdgePort/readme.md

 **Teleport your cursor.
 Supercharge your workflow.**

-EdgePort is a lightweight Windows utility that gives your mouse the power of *teleportation*.
-Designed for multi-monitor setups, ultra-wide screens, or anyone who wants to stop wasting time dragging their cursor across the screen.
+EdgePort is a Windows app that gives your mouse the power of *teleportation*.
+Designed for ultra-wide screens, or anyone who wants to stop wasting time dragging their cursor across the screen.

 ---

 ## 🚀 What Does It Do?

-With a single hotkey press, **EdgePort** instantly moves your cursor from one edge of the screen to the opposite — left to right, top to bottom, or between monitors.
+**EdgePort** instantly moves your cursor from one edge of the screen to the opposite — left to right, top to bottom.
 It’s like *alt-tab* for your mouse.

 Perfect for: